On Saturday 18th August I saw over a thousand people form a human chain

 Also, essential listening on the housing crisis from Resonance FM

 A sneak preview from the new LP ‘Made Possible by Squatting’ in collaboration with Dead Kousin.
 Vocals recorded in a squatted recording studio in South London where Depeche Mode used to record.
 LP out this Summer.

 “No homes without people!
 No people without homes!”
 [Chant on the streets of Spain]

 “Don’t make me look like a prat for not knowing how many properties I’ve got” [David Cameron in an interview, 2009]

-I am a squatter, part of a the 10% of the world’s population that lives on squatted land and, consciously or otherwise, is taking direct action against the deficit in affordable housing and availability of land.
-As such, I am part of a vibrant network of communities that recycle unused food, furniture and space.
+I live in disused buildings, part of the 10% of the world’s population that lives on squatted land and, consciously or otherwise, is taking direct action against the deficit in affordable housing and availability of land.
+As such, I am part of a network of communities that recycle unused food, furniture and space.
 I live in London – a city haemorrhaging with homelessness, a city where entire families are forced to live in converted utility rooms, where single mums get re-housed from BnBs on a monthly basis, a city with 80,000 buildings, and “twice as many bedrooms as people” (Danny Dorling, University of Sheffield).
 Very soon, if the Coalition Government has its way, I could be writing this from prison.